One Forward is Enough for Neural Network Training via Likelihood Ratio Method: Unified Likelihood Ratio Method for Flexible Training

-Not only can we derive the RL gradient using the push-out LR method, but the reverse is also possible.
-Consider the LR-based RNN training discussed earlier, where the input $x_t$ and hidden state $h_{t-1}$ can be viewed as the RL state, and the results of the linear transformation $u_t$ and $v_t$ are viewed as the actions.
-The parameterized part and the rest in the RNN cell correspond to the RL agent and the simulation environment, respectively, and Eq. (\ref{eq:rnn_grad}) can be modified directly from the policy gradient theorem.
+which results in the well-known policy gradient theorem \citep{williams1992simple}.
+We can derive the RL gradient using the push-out LR and vice versa.
+Consider the LR-based RNN training discussed earlier, where the input $x_t$ and hidden state $h_{t-1}$ can be viewed as the RL state, and the results of the linear transformation $u_t$ and $v_t$ can be viewed as the actions.
+The parameterized part and the rest in the RNN cell correspond to the RL agent and the simulation environment, respectively.
+And Eq. (\ref{eq:rnn_grad}) can be obtained directly from the policy gradient theorem.
 Therefore, RL and deep learning can be unified from the perspective of the push-out LR framework.
-RL implicitly leverages the advantages of LR to overcome the problem of a black-box simulation environment that affects gradient backward propagation.
+RL essentially leverages the advantages of LR to overcome the issue of a black-box simulation environment that affects gradient backward propagation.
+The detailed derivation in this section is presented in Appendix \ref{appendix: Theoretical Details}.